-Pellucid marginal degeneration A relatively rare progressive ectasia of the inferior peripheral comea (4-11)
+Pellucid marginal degeneration A relatively rare progressive ectasia of the inferior peripheral cornea (4-11)

-Penetrating eye injury Leading cause of monocular visual loss.
+- Penetrating eye injury Leading cause of monocular visual loss.
 There is usually a history of sudden visual loss in association with an activity involving a potential penetrating object.
-Common examples include car crashes, hammering metal, machinery, nail guns, falls with sharp objects (scissors, knives), and airguns or firearms (1-6)

-Penetrating keratoplasty A type of comeal transplant where the full thickness of the comea is replaced, usually the central 7 to 9 mm.
-Until recently this was the most common type of graft, although newer partial thickness (lamellar) grafting techniques have superseded it for many conditions.
-It remains the graft of choice for full thickness trauma and scars of the comea, for comeal perforations, and for advanced keratoconus (4-16)
+Common examples include car crashes, hammering metal, machinery, nail guns, falls with sharp objects (scissors, knives), and airguns or firearms (1-6) - Penetrating keratoplasty A type of corneal transplant where the full thickness of the cornea is replaced, usually the central 7 to 9 mm.
+Until recently this was the most common type of graft, although newerpartialthickness (lamellar) grafting techniques have superseded it formany conditions.
+It remains the graft of choice for full thickness trauma and scars of the cornea, for corneal perforations, and for advanced keratoconus (4-16)